Cgameworld/DateChanger/README.md

 This mod changes the tick offset value, so no game mechanics are affected

-Date changes are kept when the save game is saved
+Update! - Date changes are kept when the save game is saved

 Features left to add: